Couple stormed a party in Southern California and shot 14 people to death

 ISIS, when claiming responsibility for other terrorist attacks, would call attackers “knights” or “soldiers” rather than supporters.
 It has, however, urged sympathizers to carry out attacks on their own.

 “What they’re calling these two are supporters, which is kind of a lesser level,” indicating it might not have had direct contact with the couple, Francona said.

-On Saturday morning, officials briefing President Barack Obama about the investigation told him that they had "no indication that the killers were part of an organized group or a broader terrorist cell," the White House said.
+Officials briefing President Barack Obama about the investigation told him they had “no indication that the killers were part of an organized group or a broader terrorist cell,” the White House said.

 ‘Act of terrorism’